My hope for you is that this process has been challenging and invigorating and rewarding. I hope that you’ve fallen in love with your stories.

 And it was also to approach your work with an open heart and a curious mind, knowing that some days the writing will come easily and other days it won’t, and that each one of these days, the good and the bad, are part of the process.

 I hope you’ve made time for yourself, developed or maintained rituals around writing, and learned more about how you work best.
-And, most of all, I hope that you continue your novels and carry your writing practice forward into the next month, and the months after that.
+And, most of all, I hope that you continue your novels and carry your writing practice forward into the next month and year, and the months and years after that.

 For now or for tomorrow, here is one last assignment from me: